CahootsMalone/maxis-streets-scenario-stuff/docs/Streets-of-SimCity-Scenario-Format.md

 * 19: Military radar
 * 20: Hopper
 * 21: Airfoil
 * 22: Bomb.
-Bombs can only be carried for a limited time before they explode; this duration is proportional to the distance between the pickup and delivery locations.
-Bombs detonate five seconds after delivery.
+  * Bombs can only be carried for a limited time before they explode; this duration is proportional to the distance between the pickup and delivery locations.
+  * Delivering a bomb earns the player $22.
+This is likely a bug related to the two uses of the fourth field of a package definition.
+  * If a bomb's delivery location is set to the same value as its pickup location, its delivery location will be chosen randomly (a waving person will also be present, which isn't usually the case for defined packages).
 * 23 or higher: Empty package (like 0)

+### Notes
+* It's unclear why there are two numbers for each of the repair, gas, and armor pickups.
+* The radar detector cannot be spawned as a pickup.

 ## Event Group (EVTG)